Retraining as a counsellor to gain flexibility

-Retraining can be a useful route to a better work/life balance – and for Katherine Astill, the course offered by Tavistock Relationships was the perfect solution.
+Retraining can be a useful route to a better work/life balance – and for Lynne Parsons, the course offered by Tavistock Relationships was the perfect solution.

 Faced with an inflexible career and a growing family, many women consider retraining as the way to bring some balance back into their lives.
 But some are put off by the perceived investment of time and money that pursuing a new path will require.
 The question they often ask themselves is: is retraining worth it?

-For Katherine Astill, who retrained as a counsellor with Tavistock Relationships, the answer is a resounding yes.
-A trained lawyer, Katherine worked as a policy advisor for an international development NGO before having children, but was struggling to find a sufficiently interesting role that fitted around the demands of her growing family.
+For Lynne Parsons, who retrained as a counsellor with Tavistock Relationships, the answer is a resounding yes.
+A trained lawyer, Lynne worked as a policy advisor for an international development NGO before having children, but was struggling to find a sufficiently interesting role that fitted around the demands of her growing family.

 The introductory course that makes a career change accessible